justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/ubuntu-desktop/k8s-simplified/README.md

   re-provision the VM with `vagrant reload --provision`.
   For example, you may want to add more tools and shell configuration to the VM.
-- `kubectx` will not work by default since the kubeconfig is only writable by root.
+- `kubectx` will not work by default since the kubeconfig at `/etc/rancher/k3s/k3s.yaml` is only writable by root.
 Permissions can be changed but will be reset on each VM restart.